-Perhaps many travelers, who have never been abroad or hold powerful passport just traveling to countries they do not need a visa, may not be aware that visa is a very important item they need to be aware of for their every trip abroad.
+Perhaps many travelers, who have never been abroad or hold a powerful passport or used to travel to countries they do not need a visa, may not be aware that visa is a must-have item for their every trip abroad.

 Vietnam, of course, is not an exception.

-Now, let’s learn full details about Vietnam visa with us.
+Let’s learn full details about Vietnam visa policy with us.